mirosimo/CARS_THYMELEAF/README.md

 + ER-rest-of

 Which could be usefull for understanding the logic.
-Also in folder xxx-documentation you can find some view examples - scrennshots.
-But is still in progress so is changing in time.

 ## Implemented features
 For now there are implemented things like: